oriolrius/duplicati/README.md

 - The `-v /:/mnt` host filesystem data; data to backup (data source).
 - The `-v /backup:/backup` volume is the target backup directory.
 - The `-v ./data:/data` volume is duplicati configuration and database.
 - The `--network host` is used to allow the container to access the host network.

-(All those parameters are optional.
-I shared them just for helping other about how do I use it).
+**NOTE**: All those parameters are optional.
+I shared them just for helping other about how do I use it.

 ## Build